antoniojhun/Animated-Add-to-Cart-Button/README.md

 # Animated-Add-to-Cart-Button
 Highlighting Add To Cart button by adding a subtle animation

-Plain CSS method to used in eCommerce Platforms - Shopify, WooCommerce, CraftCommerce, BigCommerce, etc..
+Pure CSS method to use in eCommerce Platforms - Shopify, WooCommerce, CraftCommerce, BigCommerce, etc..